The Outsider (Wilson book)

 The Outsider is a 1956 book by English writer Colin Wilson.

-Through the works and lives of various artists – including H. G. Wells (Mind at the End of Its Tether), Franz Kafka, Albert Camus, Jean-Paul Sartre, T. S. Eliot, Ernest Hemingway, Harley Granville-Barker (The Secret Life), Hermann Hesse, T. E. Lawrence, Vincent van Gogh, Vaslav Nijinsky, George Bernard Shaw, William Blake, Friedrich Nietzsche, Fyodor Dostoyevsky and George Gurdjieff – Wilson explores the psyche of the Outsider, his effect on society, and society's effect on him.
+Through the lives and works of an assortment of writers and other cultural figures – including H. G. Wells (Mind at the End of Its Tether), Franz Kafka, Albert Camus, Jean-Paul Sartre, T. S. Eliot, Ernest Hemingway, Harley Granville-Barker (The Secret Life), Hermann Hesse, T. E. Lawrence, Vincent van Gogh, Vaslav Nijinsky, George Bernard Shaw, William Blake, Friedrich Nietzsche, Fyodor Dostoyevsky and George Gurdjieff – Wilson explores the psyche of the Outsider, his sense of social alienation, his effect on society, and society's effect on him.

 On Christmas Day 1954, alone in his room, Wilson sat down on his bed and began to write in his journal.
 He described his feelings as follows:

 It struck me that I was in the position of so many of my favourite characters in fiction: Dostoevsky's Raskolnikov, Rilke's Malte Laurids Brigge, the young writer in Hamsun's Hunger: alone in my room, feeling totally cut off from the rest of society.
 It was not a position I relished...Yet an inner compulsion had forced me into this position of isolation.
 I began writing about it in my journal, trying to pin it down.
 And then, quite suddenly, I saw that I had the makings of a book.
 I turned to the back of my journal and wrote at the head of the page: 'Notes for a book The Outsider in Literature'..."

 The Outsider has been translated into over thirty languages (including Russian and Chinese) and never been out of print since publication day of 28 May 1956.
 Wilson wrote much of it in the Reading Room of the British Museum, and during this period was, for a time, living in a sleeping bag on Hampstead Heath.
 He continued to work on it at a furious pace and:

 One day I typed out the introduction, and a few pages from the middle, and sent them to Victor Gollancz with a letter giving a synopsis of the book.
 He replied within two days, saying he would be interested to see the book when completed ...

 Gollancz was the head of publishers Victor Gollancz Ltd. Wilson was inspired to send the book to him after he found a copy of the publisher's own book A Year of Grace in a second-hand bookshop, which led him to believe that he had found a sympathetic publisher.
 Gollancz, who was interested in philosophy, agreed to publish Wilson's book.
 Initially, Wilson intended to call the book The Pain Threshold; however, Gollancz persuaded Wilson to change the title to The Outsider instead.
 Gollancz ordered an initial print-run of 5,000 copies for the book.
 He gave a copy of the manuscript to Edith Sitwell, who called the book "astonishing" and claimed that Wilson would be a "truly great writer".